LightningK0ala/n8n-nodes-voltage/README.md

 3. Set the resource to "Payment"
 4. Set the organization ID and environment ID
 5. Choose the operation:
-   - **Create Payment Request**: Fill in wallet ID, payment kind, currency, amount, and description
+   - **Create Payment Request**: Fill in wallet ID, payment kind, currency, amount, and description (payment IDs are automatically generated)
    - **Get Payment**: Provide the payment ID to retrieve
 6. Execute the workflow